AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

     })
   }
 ```
-To update the video hash and title of the video we're going to create `changeVideo` function and pass currentHash and currentTitle.
+To update the video hash and title of the video to the "current" we're going to create `changeVideo` function.
 After that, let's create bind functions to display the blockchain data in our front-end react components.
 <br>
 The bind() is an inbuilt method in React that is used to pass the data as an argument to the function of a class based component.
 ```javascript